mbongio/vkb-fsm-ga-msfs-simconnect/README.md

-# MSFS VKB FSM-GA Connector
+# MSFS VKB Dual THQ + SEM + FSM-GA Combo Connector

-This repo contains example code for syncing the LEDs of the VKB FMS-GA with MSFS via SimConnect.
+This repo contains example code for syncing the LEDs of VKB's GNX Dual THQ + SEM + FMS-GA Combo with MSFS via SimConnect.
+This is a fork of the repo from LeeTrout that was focused on the FSM-GA only.

 ## Usage